 This post shows students and new users how to fix common Bluetooth issues using Windows 11.
-If you’re trying to connect to a Bluetooth device and running into issues, these tips and the steps below should be useful.
+If you’re trying to connect to a Bluetooth device and running into problems, these tips and the steps below should be helpful.

 Before troubleshooting Bluetooth device issues in Windows, please confirm that the device has Bluetooth capabilities.
 Unfortunately, some Windows 11 machines don’t have Bluetooth adapters and won’t pair with other Bluetooth-enabled devices.